Open-Loop Virtual Calibration: Methods and Benefits

 - Create a coarse input variable space algorithmically

 - Start simulation in parallel (distributed)

 - Set objective of interest

 At the end of these analyses the calibration engineer has a stronger understanding of the engine behavior and uses the results from the simulation as a starting point to assist in developing the calibration.
 This provides a much better starting point than going through the current sequential iterative process while in the expensive test cell.

 All powertrain companies have these models in simulation groups.
 They also have teams of dedicated calibration engineers.
 By having calibration engineers use these models to simulate the test space up front, powertrain companies are able to save tremendous time and money.

 In the next blog I will talk about closed-loop virtual calibration and some of its benefits and methods.
-If you are interested in discussing virtual calibration or would like more details please contact us or register for our webinar on March 12.
+If you are interested in discussing virtual calibration or would like more details please contact us.

 Written By: Michael Bambula